SumanthReddyA/dine-in-manager/docs/technical-specs.md

 # Technical Specification Document for Restaurant Dine-In App

 ## 1. Introduction
-This document outlines the technical specifications for a restaurant dine-in application designed to streamline table management, menu updates, order tracking, payment processing, and invoice generation.
+This document outlines the technical specifications for a restaurant dine-in application designed to streamline table management, menu updates, order tracking, Dummy Payment System, and invoice generation.
 The app will be scalable, secure, and compliant with local regulations.

 ---